Another rejection letter

 I have several stories I could complete before I give up as a writer, I did hope for some sales to give me hope, but it was't to be.

-The road ends for me in October, at the latest.
+The road ends for me next month.

 My last payment for e-book sales